Skip to Content

 How to Grow Sunflowers

-How to grow sunflowers from seed…a stunning addition to your cut flower garden!
+How to grow gorgeous sunflowers from seed

+Well, cut to winter 2022, and I am already knee-deep in research for what I’ll be planting in my spring garden.
 During my research, I found Henry Wilde sunflowers.
 These seemed to be the perfect solution to my sunflower hesitation.
 They were tall and striking, which is what I wanted.
 But they didn’t have huge, floppy heads.

 One plant will branch out to create dozens of gorgeous medium-sized sunflowers that make for perfect cut flowers.
 And any kind of sunflower makes for a perfect addition to your pollinator garden.
+So let’s jump in!

 a beautiful lush garden with raised vegetable beds, zinnias, and sunflowers